gameduell/resourceMessagesLiveEditor/README.md

   },
   ...
 ```
-Be sure to start the search-service before Translatron itself.
+Be sure to start the search-service application before Translatron itself.